kleros/erc-792/docs/implementing-an-arbitrable.rst

 ``reclaimFunds`` function lets ``payer`` to reclaim their funds.
 After that we let ``payee`` to deposit arbitration fee to create a dispute, otherwise ``payer`` can call ``reclaimFunds`` again to retrieve funds.
 In case if ``payee`` deposits arbitration fee in time a *dispute* gets created.
 We define consequences of possible rulings inside ``executeRuling`` function.
 Whoever wins the dispute should get the funds and should get reimbursed for arbitration fee.
-Recall that we took arbitration fee deposit from both sides and used one of to pay for the arbitrator.
+Recall that we took arbitration fee deposit from both sides and used one of them to pay for the arbitrator.
 Thus the balance of the contract is at least funds plus arbitration fee.
 Therefore we send ``address(this).balance`` to the winner.
 Lastly, we emit ``Ruling`` as required in the standard.

+We define enforcement in ``executeRuling`` function.
 Notice that ``executeRuling`` is internal, so can't be called by the ``arbitrator`` directly.
 But recall the ``rule`` function from ``Arbitrable`` contract:

 .. code-block:: javascript